 You need to introduce the application of your retainer to your sleep hygiene routine.

 Set the alarm or keep the retainer somewhere you’ll see it before bed, like beside your toothbrush or on a bedside table.
-It’ll eventually become second nature to wear your retainer at night.
+Wearing your retainer at night will eventually become second nature.

 Things are more challenging if the retainer is slipping out of position overnight.
 You’ll need to discover why this is happening and take action.